bcarterterp/Flap/README.md

 you simply:
 - Run the app on an android emulator
 - Background the app
+- login with test credentials
 - Head over to [our firebase project](https://console.firebase.google.com/u/1/project/flutter-boilerplate-92b67/messaging) and create and send a new notification
 - Check the emulator's notification center, you should see a new notification!
 Note: In some cases it takes a few minutes to show up.

 Alternatively, you can also send a notification to a specific device using Firebase's 'test notification' feature.
-For this method, follow steps 1 & 2 then go to settings and copy the firebase token id.
+For this method, follow steps 1-3 then go to settings in the app and copy the firebase token id.
 Then, when creating the notification, click the 'send a test message' button, and enter the copied Firebase token as the registration token.
-This method is quicker in some cases (notification is always instant).
+This method is quicker in some cases (notification is always instant, whereas traditional can take up to 3 minutes).

 ## Philosophy